Speedo LZR Pure Valor Review

 Speedo is king when it comes to making training and racing gear for competitive swimmers.

-They’ve especially led the pack when it comes to making tech suits, with the Aquablade, LZR Racer, and Fastskin suits all playing center stage at the Olympics over the years.
+They’ve especially led the pack in making the best tech suits for swimming fast in competition, with the Aquablade, LZR Racer, and Fastskin suits all playing center stage at the Olympics over the years.

-The latest crop of elite Speedo tech suits include the LZR Pure Valor, a medium compression racing suit designed for stroke and distance events.
+The latest crop of elite Speedo tech suits includes the LZR Pure Valor, a medium-compression racing suit designed for stroke and distance events.

-In this review, we are going to take this premium racing suit for a ride (or rather, a swim), go through the advantages of the suit, how it compares to other similar suits, and more.
+In this review, we will take this premium racing suit for a ride (or rather, a swim), go through the advantages of the suit, how it compares to similar suits and more.

 By the end, you will have a clear idea if the Speedo Pure Valor Tech Suit is the right suit to help you conquer your best times on race day.